kianashnad/Awesome-Programming-Podcast-List/README.md

 # Awesome Programming Podcast List
-A list of tech podcasts that might make you interested in listening to them!
+A list of programming podcasts that might make you interested in listening to them!
 Please help me add more and get them more organized.

 ### Front-end Development